-From cooking to cleaning, here are five common mistakes with using nonstick cookware, plus our best tips on how to avoid them!
+From cooking to cleaning, here are five common mistakes people make when using nonstick cookware — plus our best tips on how to avoid these pitfalls!

 1. Cooking over high heat